What Is Carpal Tunnel Syndrome?

 Symptoms of carpal tunnel syndrome usually arise in the thumb, index, middle, and ring fingers.
 They may include:

 In severe cases, carpal tunnel syndrome can cause a complete loss of strength in the thumb muscles.
 Because the median nerve typically does not affect the little finger (pinky), symptoms experienced in this finger may indicate another condition.
-A ligament tear, thumb arthritis, or tendinitis may occur at the same time as carpal tunnel syndrome, and our hand surgeons have a wide array of treatments designed for these and other conditions.
+A ligament tear, thumb arthritis, or tendonitis may occur at the same time as carpal tunnel syndrome, and our hand surgeons have a wide array of treatments designed for these and other conditions.

 Diagnosis of Carpal Tunnel Syndrome